-6. Rewarding good or exceptional behaviour
+6. Rewarding "over and above" behaviour

 The school expects good behaviour from all pupils at all times.
-Exceptional behaviour may be rewarded.
+Exceptional or "over and above" behaviour may be rewarded.
 Staff will determine what is good or exceptional as this may differ child to child.